Kashif-E/kashif-E/README.md

 - 📫 How to reach me **kashismails@gmail.com**

-- ⚡ Fun fact **I cant stop talking when it comes to Software architecture and Emerging technologies**
+- ⚡ Fun fact **I cant stop talking when it comes to KMM, Software architecture and Emerging technologies**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->